WTFAcademy/WTF-zkSync/Languages/en/05_Developing/readme.md

 ![Blockchain Browser](./img/deploy.png)

-At this point the entire contract part is complete, in this tutorial we learned how to set up the paymaster contract on zkSync Era, we created an `erc20` and formulated the `paymaster` contract so that it accepts single units of the token as cost.
+At this point the entire contract part is complete, in this tutorial, we learned how to set up the paymaster contract on zkSync Era, we created an `erc20` and formulated the `paymaster` contract so that it accepts single units of the token as cost.